Numbers generate contributions that support scholarships for workshops.

 DRNI plays a crucial role in reciprocity.
 The chain reaction generated by a single neural receptor involves millions of neurons that amplify energy on a massive scale.
 The reciprocating energy from DRNI is vastly more abundant because of the repeated firing by the neuron receptor.
 Positive energy in, positive energy multiplied millions of times, positive energy reciprocated in abundance.

-Conversely, negative energy in, negative energy multiplied millions of times, negative energy reciprocated in abundance.
+Conversely, negative energy in, negative energy multiplied millions of times and reciprocated in abundance.

 Our brain doesn’t think; it is an organic reciprocator that provides the means for us to think.
 Its function is the maintenance of our heartbeat, nervous system, blood flow, etc. It tells us when to breathe, stimulates thirst, and controls our weight and digestion.